For transfer scholarships to other universities, visit Transfer Resources.

 - Submit your T-STEM Challenge scholarship applicationListen (PDF will open in a new window)

-- Submit your official high school/GED transcript to our Registrar's office
+- Submit your official high school/GED transcript to our Admissions and Registrar Office

 - Have a minimum GPA of 3.0 in high school math and science courses